rezacsedu/Classification_Benchmarks_Benglai_NLP/README.md

 # BengWord2Vec model and it's applications

-Our BengWord2Vec is technically a Word2Vec model, which is based on 250 articles.
+Our BengWord2Vec is technically a Word2Vec model, which is based on 250 million articles.
 This is based on https://github.com/Kyubyong/wordvectors, implementation but with additional midifications and updates.

 ## Requirements
 * nltk >= 1.11.1